PrefectHQ/prefect-census/README.md

 ## Welcome!

-This collection contains Prefect integrations for working with Census syncs.
+This collection contains Prefect integrations for working with Census.

 Census is an Operational Analytics platform that enables you to sync your trusted analytics data from your hub into operational tools that your business teams use on a daily basis.

+Some things you can do with this collection out-of-the-box include:
+- Trigger a Census sync run and wait for it to finish [(see how)](#trigger-census-sync-run-and-wait-for-completion)
+- Call a custom endpoint with a `CensusClient` using your `CensusCredentials` [(see how)](#call-a-custom-endpoint)

 For information on how to get started with Census, refer to the [Census docs](https://docs.getcensus.com/).